Henri0088/File-Compression/Documentation/Testing.md

 Both LZW and Huffman have been tested with some inputs, the results are shown [here](https://github.com/Henri0088/File-Compression/blob/main/Documentation/Implementation.md#performance-comparison)

-These tests can be verifies by running the program with ./gradlew run and giving the file name.
+These tests can be verified by running the program with ./gradlew run, choosing "Performance test" and giving the file name.
 Make sure that the files are located in the Compress folder.
 The program checks during runtime that the contents of the file have been compressed and decompressed back with no data lost.

-By default no data is output into an actual file even though the classes have been implemented.